yuchdev/mhddos_proxy/README-EN.md

-      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 7500     Number of threads (default is 7500 if CPU > 1, 1000 otherwise) --table / --debug      Print log as table / as text --vpn                  Use both my IP and proxies.
+      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 7500     Number of threads (default is 7500 if CPU > 1, 1000 otherwise) --vpn                  Use both my IP and proxies.
 Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
+      --debug                Detailed log for each target
       --itarmy               Attack targets from https://t.me/itarmyofukraine2022
       --copies 1             Number of copies to run (default is 1) --lang {en,ua}         Select language (default is ua)